Which of today’s two featured images do you like best? All are invited to leave a comment and let us know why they made their choice.

 With all blog posts, feel free to e-mail or to leave a comment regarding any typos or errors.

-Which is the strongest image in the video below?
+Which of today’s two featured images do you prefer?
 All are invited to leave a comment and let us know why they made their choice.
-I have a somewhat surprising but clear favorite.
-I will share it with you here soon.

 What’s Up?